Answer a few simple questions to make your document in minutes

 Save progress and finish on any device; download & print anytime

 Securely sign online and invite others to sign

 Making a Commercial Lease Agreement

 Deposit amounts for commercial properties vary.
 Most property managers will ask for the equivalent of about one to two months of the rent amount.
 The amount charged often varies by the market, tenant's credit and the cost of improvements (or custom alterations) before occupying.
-For the most part, the owner of the property will want to be able to cover potential losses if you default or damage the property.
+For the most part, the owner of the property typically will want to be able to cover potential losses if the tenant defaults or damages the property.
 Some may even choose to charge as much as six times the rent for the deposit in certain markets.
 Unlike residential leases, there are often no legal limitations on what can be charged for the deposit.

-While there may be benefits from working with a commercial broker, you do not need to work with a broker.
-If you do not have a lot of properties to manage, you can likely handle them yourselves.
-If you have a lot of properties to manage you'll benefit from hiring a broker to help you find tenants and conduct negotiations.
-As a renter, you may benefit from working with a broker that can help you find suitable properties you may not be able to find on your own.
+The choice is up to you.
+While there may be benefits from working with a commercial broker, you do not always need to work with one.
+If you only have one or two properties, you can likely handle them yourself and save on fees.
+However if you have a lot of properties to manage, you may benefit from hiring a broker to help you find tenants and conduct negotiations.